 Here are various types of cooling solutions or technologies employed to keep graphics card temperature to safe levels.

-This is the most basic and simplest type of cooling used in graphics cards.
-In this type of cooling only heatsink is used to cool the GPU and other components including Video Memory and VRM.
-This is known as passive cooling because there are no active components involved in cooling process.
+Passive cooling is the most basic and simplest type of cooling used in graphics cards.
+In this cooling, only the heatsink is used to cool the GPU and other components, including Video Memory and VRM.
+This is known as passive cooling because there are no active components involved in the cooling process.
 It is also called fanless cooling and is completely silent in operation.

-Passive Cooling is generally employed for low profile and entry-level budget graphics cards because GPU of these graphics cards is not very powerful and does not generate that much amount of heat.
+Passive Cooling is generally employed for low-profile and entry-level budget graphics cards because the GPU of these graphics cards is not very powerful and does not generate that much amount of heat.
 You may also see some of the mid-range graphics cards with passive cooling having bigger heatsinks and copper heat pipes.
 But they are very few in number and are not popular among gamers.
-They are mostly used in building a silent PC or HTPC where noise is a bit of concern.
+They are mostly used in building a silent PC or HTPC, where noise is a bit of concern.

 - Completely Silent in operation

 This is the most widely used cooling solution used for the majority of the graphics cards.
 In active cooling, a fan is used with a heatsink to cool down the graphics card and this combo is known as HSF or Heatsink Fan.
 This type of cooling is used on many graphics cards ranging from budget-end, mid-range, and high-end graphics cards.
 The number of fans on the graphics cards depends on the manufacturer and the card itself.